 - Add your meat, egg, sauce, and seasonings to a large bowl.

 - Now squish everything together with your hands.
-The meat and bread should soak up the egg and start to form a patty like texture.
+The meat and bread or flour should soak up the egg and start to form a patty like texture.

 - Once all the ingredients are well combined, separate the meat out into patties.
 We like to do four large patties but you could also do six small ones.